maxim-mityutko/hass/docs/devices.md

 * [Gosund SP111 v1.4 Power Monitoring Plug (SP111 v1.4)](https://templates.blakadder.com/gosund_SP111_v1_4) (x1)
 * [Nous A6T Power Monitoring Outdoor Plug](https://templates.blakadder.com/nous_A6T.html) (x3)

+*Tasmota commands to improve usage expirience or configure parameters that are not available through UI:*
 ```
-Ref Tasmota commands to improve usage expirience or configure parameters that are not available through UI:
 - PowerDelta<x>  - report on active power load change, e.g. 103 = 3W delta, can be useful if plug is
                    used to detect power on / off state of a dumb device
 - PowerOnState 1 - always ON